solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

    **** TODO: NEED A SCREENSHOT, unable to get one due to not having AAD permissions on the Azure Account to create the security groups ****

-### Task 7 - Add IP firewall rules
+### Task 5 - Add IP firewall rules

-Azure Synapse Analytics can also be secured at the transport layer using IP firewall rules.
-When applied at the workspace level, these rules will be applied to all public endpoints of the workspace (SQL pools, SQL Serverless, and Development).
+Having robust Internet security is a must for every technology system.
+One way to mitigate internet threat vectors is by reducing the number of public IP addresses that can access the Azure Synapse Analytics Workspace through the use of IP firewall rules.
+The Azure Synapse Analytics workspace will then delegate those same rules to all managed public endpoints of the workspace, including those for SQL pools and SQL Serverless.

 1. Define the IP range that should have access to the workspace.